Let's talk about Sickle Cell Anemia & Genetics

 What is sickle cell anemia?

 Sickle cell anemia is a genetic disorder characterized by anemia, episodes of pain, and frequent infections.
-A person must have two HbS variants in the HBB gene in order to have this condition.
-People with just one HbS variant in the HBB gene are called carriers.
-They're not expected to have the condition themselves, but they could pass their variant on to their future children.
+A person must have two copies of the HbS variant in the HBB gene in order to have this condition.
+People with just one copy of the HbS variant are called carriers (also known as having sickle cell trait).
+They’re not expected to have the condition themselves, but they could pass their variant on to their future children.

 Causes of sickle cell anemia

 Sickle cell anemia is caused by the HbS variant in the HBB gene.
 The HBB gene contains instructions for making a protein called beta-globin.
 This protein is part of a larger protein called hemoglobin that is found in red blood cells.
 Hemoglobin transports oxygen from the lungs to all other cells of the body.
-Certain variants in HBB alter the structure of hemoglobin, making it defective in transporting oxygen.
+Certain variants in HBB alter the structure of hemoglobin, which can prevent it from transporting oxygen effectively.

 When symptoms develop